stefanprodan/jenkins/README.md

 [![layers](https://images.microbadger.com/badges/image/stefanprodan/jenkins.svg)](https://microbadger.com/images/stefanprodan/jenkins)

-This is a Jenkins CI Server v2.7.4 image suitable for running CD work-flows inside disposable containers using Jenkins Docker Pipeline and the Docker daemon present on the host system.
+This is a Jenkins CI Server image suitable for running CD work-flows inside disposable containers using Jenkins Docker Pipeline and the Docker daemon present on the host system.
 Note that this is not a "Docker in Docker" Jenkins setup.
 This image requires the Docker socket to be mounted inside the Jenkins container.
 All the Docker commands issued by the Jenkins Docker Pipeline will be executed on the host system.
 This image also has Ansible installed.

+This image is based on the official Jenkins image.
+Each time the official image is updated, Docker Hub will automatically trigger a rebuild of this image.

 ### Running Jenkins CI